dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/10_EmailChannel.md

 ### HTML
 FormBuilder always submits html mails.
-However, if you have installed the [html2text](http://www.mbayer.de/html2text/index.shtml) binary (Only required on Pimcore < 6.6), it will also append a text/plain version to each email.
+However, it will also append a text/plain version to each email.
 With that, the email client is able to choose between html and plain text.

-**Attention!** If the html2text binary is not installed (Only required on Pimcore < 6.6), the text/plain version will be skipped silently.

 ### Plain Text
 In some cases you may want to force the text/plain submission.
 To do so, you need to set the [_mail_force_plain_text_ Property](./10_MailTemplates.md#mail_force_plain_text-checkbox).

-**Attention!** Please note that you must have installed the html2text binary if you're on Pimcore < 6.6, otherwise an exception will be thrown at time of mail submission.

 ### Advanced HTML Templating
 Use the [emailizr](https://github.com/dachcom-digital/pimcore-emailizr) library to generate simple structured html templates and inline styled markup out of the box.